Top 10 Charleston Nighttime Activities

 Taking a horse and carriage ride is one of the most iconic activities in Charleston.
 The best time to hop on a carriage and see the sights is after dark.
 You can cozy up next to someone special underneath a blanket while you pass by some of Charleston’s most iconic buildings.

 Charleston Nighttime Activities #4: Night Tour

 While we don’t offer night tours on our public tour schedule, we do offer private night tours.
-Per the City of Charleston, the residential neighborhoods of the Historic District are off limits to any tours, but there is so much history in Charleston outside of these areas.
-An evening tour can include the below points of interest:
+Per the City of Charleston, the residential neighborhoods of the Historic District are off-limits to any tours, but there is so much history in Charleston outside of these areas.
+An evening tour can include the following points of interest: